Tag Archives: Animated

 The animated film is based on the classic fable written by George Orwell.

-This film is quite different from the typically wholesome Disney animated film of the time and reportedly many parents were shocked by the subject matter (didn’t they read the book??).
+This film is quite different from the typically wholesome Disney animated film of the time, and reportedly, many parents were shocked by the subject matter (didn’t they read the book??).

 Animation-wise, this film does resemble a Disney film as the colors and animals are meticulously drawn and composed.